Birth Control Pills

 ella can prevent pregnancy when taken orally within five days (120 hours) after unprotected sex.
 It is a progesterone agonist/antagonist whose likely main effect is to inhibit or delay ovulation. ella cuts the chances of becoming pregnant by about two-thirds for at least 120 hours after unprotected sex, studies have shown.

 Plan B One-Step should be taken within 72 hours of unprotected sex.
 Recent research shows that the levonorgestrel pills may be effective up to 120 hours after unprotected sex but are more effective the sooner they are taken.
 Next Choice works similarly to Plan B One-Step, but consists of a two-dose regimen, with the first dose taken within 72 hours of unprotected sex and the second 12 hours later.
 Newer studies indicate that both pills may be taken together as soon as possible after unprotected sex.

-If you are under 17 and need a prescription to obtain Plan B One-Step, visit www.not-2-late.com or call 1-888-NOT-2-LATE or 1-800-230-PLAN to locate a health care professional who can help you.
+For information on emergency contraception, visit www.not-2-late.com or call 1-888-NOT-2-LATE or 1-800-230-PLAN to locate a health care professional who can help you.
 The website and hotlines also provide information on which pharmacies sell emergency contraceptives because not all pharmacies carry them.